tytydraco/yessleep/out/I_must_have_said_something_really_bad_at_Cafe_Grumpy.md

 The man's stench preceded him, and except for a large burlap blanket swaddling his amazing girth, which I imagined to be somewhere in the neighborhood of close to 400lbs, there was nothing else to clothe him.

-He was at least six feet and upon his wild eyed face sat a pair of black rimmed Buddy Holly coke bottle glasses covered in duct tape.
+He was at least six feet and upon his wild eyed face sat a pair of black rimmed Buddy Holly coke bottle glasses held together by duct tape.
 The man was making high pitched unintelligible noises.
 That went on for a few interminably long and painful seconds.

 I kept my eyes open but held my breath.
 I finally surmised the fat man was wanting to be fed as the noises seemed to coalesce into real words.
 Words that spoke of his homelessness and hunger.
 The three GenZs behind the counter seemed fascinated by the espresso machine in the back behind the bar.